Optogenetic methods to record cellular activity

 Optogenetics began with methods to alter neuronal activity with light, using e.g. channelrhodopsins.
-In a broader sense, optogenetic approaches also include the use of genetically encoded biosensors to monitor the activity of neurons or other cell types by measuring fluorescence or bioluminescence.
+In a broader sense, optogenetic approaches also include the use of genetically encoded biosensors to monitor the activity of neurons or other cell types by measuring fluorescence or bioluminescence, although these techniques substantially predated the first use of the term optogenetics.
 Genetically encoded calcium indicators (GECIs) are used frequently to monitor neuronal activity, but other cellular parameters such as membrane voltage or second messenger activity can also be recorded optically.
 The use of optogenetic sensors is not restricted to neuroscience, but plays increasingly important roles in immunology, cardiology and cancer research.

 History

 The first experiments to measure intracellular calcium levels via protein expression were based on aequorin, a bioluminescent protein from the jellyfish Aequorea.
 To produce light, however, this enzyme needs the 'fuel' compound coelenteracine, which has to be added to the preparation.
 This is not practical in intact animals, and in addition, the temporal resolution of bioluminescence imaging is relatively poor (seconds-minutes).
-The first genetically encoded fluorescent calcium indicator (GECI) to be used to image activity in an animal was cameleon, designed by Atsushi Miyawaki, Roger Tsien and coworkers in 1997.
+The first genetically encoded fluorescent calcium indicator (GECI) to be used to image activity in an animal was Cameleon, designed by Atsushi Miyawaki, Roger Tsien and coworkers in 1997.
 Cameleon was first used successfully in an animal by Rex Kerr, William Schafer and coworkers to record from neurons and muscle cells of the nematode C. elegans.
 Cameleon was subsequently used to record neural activity in flies and zebrafish.
 In mammals, the first GECI to be used in vivo was GCaMP, first developed by Junichi Nakai and coworkers in 2001.
 GCaMP has undergone numerous improvements, notably by a team of scientists at the Janelia Farm Research Campus (GENIE project, HHMI), and GCaMP6 in particular has become widely used in neuroscience.

-Very recently, G protein-coupled receptors have been harnessed to generate a series of highly specific indicators for various neurotransmitters.
+Interestingly, the first genetically encoded voltage indicator (GEVI), FLaSh, was also reported in 1997, the same year as Cameleon.
+FLaSh was an insertion of green fluorescent protein (GFP) into a voltage-gated potassium channel, but encountered expression problems in neurons.
+Since then, numerous GEVI proteins have been developed based on either non-conducting channelrhodopsin mutants or GFP insertion into isolated voltage-sensing domains, and have become widely used in flies, zebrafish, and mammals.
+Recently, G protein-coupled receptors have been harnessed to generate a series of highly specific indicators for various neurotransmitters.